Specialist In-House Mental Health Mentoring

 There is no obligation to continue with mentoring if you feel you no longer require it however, please let your mentor know if you wish to discontinue with mentoring.

-If you wish to stop mentoring because you are not finding the sessions helpful we ask that you address any concerns with your mentor to allow them to work with you to address any problems and better meet your needs if possible.
-This might include taking a different approach to your support or if possible arranging to work with an alternative mentor.
+If you would like to pause mentoring because you are not finding the sessions helpful or are struggling to attend due to other commitments e.g. placement or family responsibilities, we ask that you speak about these concerns with your mentor to allow them to work with you to address any problems and better meet your needs if possible.
+This might include taking a different approach to your support or if possible, arranging to work with an alternative mentor.
+If you do not feel that your concerns are resolved following this discussion you can contact the Mental Health Co-ordinator, Lydia Pell at email@example.com.
+If you would like to stop mentoring you will need to let us know so that we can advise your DSA provider.

 Should you discontinue mentoring but change your mind in the future, you can contact us at any time during your studies to discuss returning for support.